boringprotocol/docs/docs/motherbored-basics/configuration-basics.md

 16. ** NOTE: If you plan to run multiple boring nodes, be sure to change the SSID at the bottom of the page so you can connect to your node again - (ex., Change to boring2, boring3, etc.) - then save.
 17. Once finished, your node should be ready to use.
 If set to consumer mode, make sure to pick your peer in the list, then simply connect any devices you'd like to 'boring' WiFi and bore a secure path through your very own dVPN node!

-Thanks for your patience, Boperators!!
+<b>Thank you for your patience, Boperators!!